Fantasporto 2018: 38 years putting Porto on the horror film festivals map

 “We are masters of survival”, Beatriz said regarding budget constraints.

-Wife-and-husband co-founders Beatriz Pacheco Pereira and Mário Dorminsky founded Fantasporto in 1980, at a table at Luso Café, and they won’t uproot the festival from their city to go somewhere where funding and sponsorship are easier to get.
+Wife-and-husband duo Beatriz Pacheco Pereira and Mário Dorminsky founded Fantasporto in 1980 at a table at Luso Café, and they won’t uproot the festival from their city to go somewhere where funding and sponsorship are easier to get.
 And they shouldn’t.

-The number of festival-goers grew by 20% (compared to 2017) and, in the past five years, Fantasporto has opened up to more independent and more recent films.
+The number of festival-goers grew by 20% (compared to 2017).
+In the past five years, Fantasporto has opened up to more independent and more recent films.

 According to Beatriz, 90% of the films in the 2018 edition “were applauded in the end and, for us, when the audience applauds a film, they’re applauding the festival.
 That is very important to us.”

-The next edition of Fantasporto is from 1st to 9th of March 2019.
-There’s a new generation of Portuenses learning the ins and outs of the festival to carry on the legacy, by the hand of the original founders.
+The next edition of Fantasporto is from the 1st to the 9th of March 2019.
+There’s a new generation of Portuenses learning the festival’s ins and outs to carry on the legacy.

 Fantasporto is an amazing film festival to screen my film as it allows fantasy/sci-fi/horror films to have a place to be seen and heard. (…) I heard about the fest this year when I was researching film festivals and found out how amazing this one was and I wanted to be a part of it.